Outdoor Leadership Conference

 Lead out there.

-Start the school year with inspiration, connection, and hands-on learning at the Teens to Trails Outdoor Leadership Conference—a one-day event designed for teachers and adults leading youth outdoors.
-Whether you’re just starting an Outdoor Club, program, or class- or have been leading trips for years, this conference is packed with practical tools, fresh ideas, and outdoor skills to help you launch a successful year of student adventures.
+The Teens to Trails Outdoor Leadership Conference is an annual one-day event designed for teachers and adults leading youth outdoors.
+Whether you're just starting an Outdoor Club, program, or class—or have been leading trips for years—this conference is packed with practical tools, fresh ideas, and outdoor skills to help you launch a successful year of student adventures.

-Join us for a day of meaningful connections, engaging workshops, and resource sharing that will leave you feeling energized and equipped to lead.
-From risk management basics to creative trip ideas, you’ll walk away with new strategies.
+This conference brings together educators for a day of meaningful connections, engaging workshops, and resource sharing that leaves participants feeling energized and equipped to lead.
+From risk management basics to creative trip ideas, attendees walk away with new strategies to implement with their students.

 What you’ll take away…